Nath5/frogoracletradingdocs/docs/vpd.md

 ## Premium Only Feature

 In the settings there is a check box to use seconds based granularity.
-While this greatly improves the resolution of the volume profile it is only available to Premium TradingView subscribers.
-The tool will still work fine without enabling that feature so don't wory if you are on a lower TV plan.
+While this greatly improves the resolution of the volume profile, it is only available to Premium TradingView subscribers.
+The tool will still work well without enabling that feature so don't worry if you are on a lower TV plan.

 ![image](_media/vpd_constraint.png ':size=600')